PratikBarhate/question-classification/README.md

 ## question-classification
-Classifier for the question classification dataset - [ http://cogcomp.org/Data/QA/QC/ ]
+Classifier for the question classification dataset - [http://cogcomp.org/Data/QA/QC/]

-_Results from the empirical tests carried out are in `{project_directory}/documentation/Results.md`_
+1. _Results from the empirical tests carried out are in `{project_directory}/documentation/Results.md`_
+2. _More details about the execution/logic is available in `{project_directory}/documentation/Execution_Details.md`_

 #### Execution